kohinoor23/summer-of-code-2023/backend/notes.md

   - run the http server
   - write a post request in cmd, with required url and shortcode
   - use get request by typing the url in the browser. (curl isnt working for now)

+---

+## Task 2: Django
+- See notes in week 2, covers pretty much of the thinking while creating.
+Extensive use of copilot bot also.